How does VAT work?

 → The legal basis for VAT is the Value Added Tax Act (UStG).

-The exception: Small Business Exemption (§19 UStG)
+The Exception: Kleinunternehmerregelung (§19 UStG)

 Is it worth it?